Mjz86/C_colon/mcc.md

 `}`// lambda scope end

+ ` for ( pass variable: iteration-primitive) {`
+// function body beginning, the function captues the sate and has a pass argument

+// modify variable.

+`}`// lambda scope end, iteration-primitive is consumed and the code following the loop does not have it.

+ ` for ( in variable: iteration-primitive) {`
+// function body beginning, the function captues the sate and has  an in argument

+//  read variable.

+`}`//iteration-primitive is usable in the loop as a constant, even in the iteration prosess, a read write lock for example may have multiple of these .

+ ` for (  out variable: iteration-primitive) {`
+ //  read variable.

+`}`// produce values, for example filling up a buffer with patterns.

-`for ( auto [inout a, in b, out c, d ]: iteration-primitive){`// function body beginning, the function captues the state and has an multiple argument provided in the iterator internals.
+`for ( auto [inout a, in b, out c,pass d ]: iteration-primitive){`// function body beginning, the function captues the state and has an multiple argument provided in the iterator internals.

 // d is copied , a , b and c are "referenced" via value input outputs